Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 1. Remove the file object from the DM, increment the version
 1. Set `last_change_by` to the user's device id
 1. Encrypt the DM and upload it, overwriting the old DM
-1. Delete the block of the deleted file on S3
+1. Let the block server delete the block of the deleted file
 1. If the file object has a reference to a FM, delete the FM